troystribling/BlueCap/README.md

 ## Peripheral Implementation

-A simple Peripheral application that emulates a [TI SensorTag Accelerometer Service](https://github.com/troystribling/BlueCap/blob/master/BlueCapKit/Service%20Profile%20Definitions/TISensorTagServiceProfiles.swift#L17-217) with all characteristics and responds to characteristic writes is listed below,
+A simple Peripheral application that emulates a [TI SensorTag Accelerometer Service](https://github.com/troystribling/BlueCap/blob/master/BlueCapKit/Service%20Profile%20Definitions/TISensorTagServiceProfiles.swift#L17-217) with all characteristics and services will be described.
+It will advertise the service and respond to characteristic write request.

+First the Characteristics and Service are created,

 ```swift
 // create service and characteristics using profile definitions